 The Ojinaga-Topolobampo Railroad line has been of great importance for Mexico’s development.
-The geography of Sierra Madre was a real challenge for the Mexican engineers that proved their capacity to resolve problems of development, construction and location.
+The geography of Sierra Madre was a real challenge for the Mexican engineers that proved their capacity to resolve problems of development, construction, and location.

-The Ojinage-Topolobampo Railroad Line satisfied the goal the Federal Government had to connect two important regions with the increasing demand of product shipments for long distances and in large quantities.
+The Ojinage-Topolobampo Railroad Line satisfied the goal the Federal Government had to connect two important regions with the increasing demand for product shipments for long distances and in large quantities.

-He finally was granted a concession to build a railroad between Piedras Negras and Topolobampo, with branch railway lines to Mazatlan, Alamos and Presidio del Norte, which is the city of Ojinaga, Chihuahua, today.
+He finally was granted a concession to build a railroad between Piedras Negras and Topolobampo, with branch railway lines to Mazatlan, Alamos, and Presidio del Norte, which is the city of Ojinaga, Chihuahua, today.

-His company name was the Railroad of Rio grande, Sierra Madre & Pacifico Company.
+His company name was the Railroad of Rio Grande, Sierra Madre & Pacifico Company.
 This company built the stretch between the city of Juarez in the north of Chihuahua and Corralitos in 1879.

 Today when you pass through this area in one of our Copper Canyon tours you will understand why it was so difficult to construct a railroad there.
 The railroad would cross the bulk of the Western Sierra Madre Mountains.

-It was a lot of money in that year.
+It was a lot of money that year.
 It also took a great amount of human and technological effort in order to overcome all the obstacles presented by the Sierra Tarahumara

 On June 11, 1987, in accordance with a new presidential decree, The Chihuahua al Pacifico Railroad became part of the national railroad organization, National Railroads of Mexico.

-Today the Pacific-North Railroad is better known as “El Chepe” has become a very important transport for commerce in Mexico but also one of the most wonderful train rides in the world.
+Today the Pacific-North Railroad better known as “El Chepe” has become a very important transport for commerce in Mexico but also one of the most wonderful train rides in the world.